NicolasMeseguer/pcgcn/README.md

     <summary> Click ME to see the allowed parameters! </summary>

     --no-cuda                - Runs the model on the CPU.
 Currently PCGCN does not work in GPU, WIP.
+    --dataset 'name'         - Determines the dataset to be used.
+                               Where 'name' can be one ot the following values: 'cora' and 'pubmed'.
     --epochs X               - Determines the amount of epochs to train the model (default 200).
     --nparts X               - Determines the amount of subgraphs to be generated (default 1).
     --partition 'algorithm'  - Determines the partition algorithm (default random_partition).
-                               Where 'algorithm' can be one of the following values: 'metis' --sparsity_threshold X   - Determines the max. value of sparsity for edge_blocks (default is 60).
+                               Where 'algorithm' can be one of the following values: 'metis' and 'random'.
+    --sparsity_threshold X   - Determines the max. value of sparsity for edge_blocks (default is 60).
     --gcn                    - Runs the GCN with the default implementation.

     Example #1:
-      python pcgcn/train.py --no-cuda --epochs 100 --nparts 8 --sparsity_threshold 80
+      python pcgcn/train.py --no-cuda --dataset pubmed --epochs 100 --nparts 8 --sparsity_threshold 80
-      (Runs PCGCN on the CPU with 100 epochs; randomly partitions the graph into 8 subgraphs and for those with a sparsity bigger than 80, will use sparse representation.)
+      (Runs PCGCN on the CPU with 100 epochs, using pubmed; randomly partitions the graph into 8 subgraphs and for those with a sparsity bigger than 80, will use sparse representation.)

     Example #2:
-      python pcgcn/train.py --no-cuda --partition metis --epochs 50 --nparts 16 --sparsity_threshold 50
+      python pcgcn/train.py --no-cuda --dataset cora --partition metis --epochs 50 --nparts 16 --sparsity_threshold 50
-      (Runs PCGCN on the CPU with 50 epochs; using METIS as the partitioning algortithm, partitions the graph into 16 subgraphs and for those with a sparsity bigger than 50, will use sparse representation.)
+      (Runs PCGCN on the CPU with 50 epochs, using cora; using METIS as the partitioning algortithm, partitions the graph into 16 subgraphs and for those with a sparsity bigger than 50, will use sparse representation.)

     Example #3:
       python pcgcn/train.py --gcn --epochs 50
-      (Runs the default GCN on the GPU with 50 epochs.
+      (Runs the default GCN on the GPU with 50 epochs, using cora.
 No partitioning is done!)
   </details>

 ## Uninstall